swiftlang/swift-evolution/proposals/NNNN-swiftpm-allow-deprecating-package-products.md

 - Loads the current package graph without triggering a build.
 - Walks every resolved product (direct or transitive) and reports each one whose `deprecation` is non-`nil`.
-- Groups output by producing package, then product, and includes the deprecation kind, the author-supplied `message`, and any associated replacement information.
+- Groups output by producing package, then product, and includes the author-supplied `message` and any replacement information.
 - **Exit status**:
   - `0` — the audit completed successfully and no deprecated products were reported.
   - Non-zero — either the audit encountered a load failure, or one or more deprecated products were reported.